marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 * Adds nearly all indexable filetypes (for example .pdf, .xls, .doc) to the sitemap.
 	* See the document [Sitemap Generator Data](https://www.marcobeierer.com/tools/sitemap-generator/data) on my website for more information.

-= Additional Technical Features of the Professional Version =
+= Additional Technical Features of the Pro Version =
 * Generation of image sitemaps.
 * Generation of video sitemaps.
 	* Currently HTML5 video elements and embedded YouTube videos are supported.